 Another lie the doomsayers want us to believe, the amount of industrial pollution our affluent society generates is making the water undrinkable and the air unbreathable.
-Now, when most industrial pollutants are no longer going out of the effluent pipes we’re told the elixir of plant life, CO2, is distorting the air’s ability to re-radiate solar heat from the earth and ‘well-done’ as in cooked is the best way to describe our future.
-Given that atmospheric CO2 has risen by 40% over the last 100 years and the fearful ‘warmers’ claim that a degree of temperature rise will bring globally catastrophe, their argument proves to carry little heat.
+Now, when most industrial pollutants are no longer going out of the effluent pipes, we’re told the elixir of plant life, CO2, is distorting the air’s ability to re-radiate solar heat from the earth and ‘well-done’ as in cooked is the best way to describe our future.
+Given that atmospheric CO2 has risen by 40% over the last 100 years and the fearful ‘warmers’ claim that a degree of temperature rise will bring global catastrophe, their argument proves to carry little heat.

 But just to be sure nothing is being missed or that somehow you failed to be convinced by the previous scary projections, animal rights activists say cuddly creatures we share the earth with, the squirrels, bears, and bugs are being trampled by mankind’s carbon footprint and need protection.

-It’s said the root of the problem is, our disrespectful treatment of nature, our willful determination to continually modify the world we’re born into.
+It’s said the root of the problem is, our disrespectful treatment of nature, and our willful determination to continually modify the world we’re born into.
 We must learn to live with nature we’re told and not modify it at every chance we have.
 We have the ‘Garden of Eden’ lobby group, the unthinking social engineers, to thank for many of our restrictions.
-These people are blind to innumerable benefits man-made goods bestow on us.
-They invariably use the products generated by our industrial society while condemning that very society.
-Yes, while feeding off the bounty a modern, industrial society places on the table, they demand a halt to industry.
+These people are blind to the innumerable benefits man-made goods bestow on us.
+They also, invariably, use the products generated by our industrial society while condemning that very society.
+Yes, while feeding off the bounty a modern, industrial society places on the table, they demand a halt to all industry.
 But even more, pointedly, they want to deny you the right to modify nature in support of your life.

 Consider a tree, its roots firmly planted in the earth, and a trunk supporting the green leafy foliage some distance up in the surrounding air.
 The roots take in water and minerals, the warming rays of the sun heat the leaves and through evaporation that mineral mix is drawn up the trunk.
-The chlorophyll in the leaves draw in CO2, then chemically alter that mineral mix, expelling oxygen and send the modified minerals, now process-able nutrients, to all its living cells to add to the growth of that tree.
+The chlorophyll in the leaves draws in CO2, then chemically alters that mineral mix, expelling oxygen and sending the modified minerals, now process-able nutrients, to all its living cells to add to the growth of that tree.
 That tree is altering the molecular mix in its vicinity.
 It transforms the minerals and water and the carbon dioxide and rearranges those molecules into the building blocks, the cells that make a tree.

 The same can be said of a beetle that lands on that tree, bores a hole and burrow under the bark into the sap layer, then lays eggs and dies.
-The grubs from the hatched eggs, chew their way into adulthood at the expense of the tree, processing the trees molecular structures into a life sustaining mix of their own, for their own growth.
-And the wood peckers that eat those grubs, drink water and breath air modify those molecules in their bodies and eject the waste.
+The grubs from the hatched eggs, chew their way into adulthood at the expense of the tree, processing the tree’s molecular structures into a life-sustaining mix of their own, for their own growth.
+And the woodpeckers that eat those grubs, drink water and breath air modify those molecules in their bodies and eject the waste.